-It was later before they became convinced that the war was over (they were just about to attack San Francisco but met a ship coming from the said city).
+It was later before they became convinced that the war was over (they were just about to attack San Francisco but met a ship coming from (or going to, reports vary) the said city).
 Since the unofficial home port of the Confederate fleet was Liverpool, Captain Waddell decided to sail there and surrender.
 This allows some references to state that the last act of the Civil War was Captain Waddell walking up the steps of Liverpool Town Hall with a letter to present to the Lord Mayor surrendering his vessel to the British government.

 After its surrender the CSS Shenandoah was berthed in the partially constructed Herculaneum Dock before being handed over to the American government.

 Bulloch stayed on in Liverpool, at 76 Canning Street, until his death in 1901.